artmg/lubuild/help/understand/disk-layout.md

 	* there are reports of drives not being recognised with custom AUS
 	* Earlier macOS versions may have been limited to 128KB, but it is possible they now follow Microsoft's published defaults https://support.microsoft.com/en-gb/help/140365/
 	* This makes exFAT inefficient for small volumes with many tiny files

+Partition records:

+You should now **always** use GPT (GUID partition map) partition tables, unless you are aware of a specific compatibility issue.
+GPT is widely supported for external drives and has less limitations than the legacy MBR.

 Other Notes: